About the Mary River Catchment

 Significant experience with project design, implementation and management, biocondition monitoring and evaluation, water quality monitoring and analysis, project auditing and environmental assessment, cultural heritage reporting.

-Experienced with biocondition monitoring and reporting, water quality monitoring and data analysis, aquatic fauna surveying, GIS mapping, report writing
+Experienced with project design, implementation and management, biocondition monitoring and reporting, water quality monitoring and data analysis, aquatic fauna surveying, GIS mapping, report writing, drone operation.

-Experienced with water quality monitoring, coordinating Waterwatch volunteers, Waterwatch data analysis, calibration of Waterwatch equipment, frog surveying, aquatic macroinvertebrate assessment, GIS mapping, drone operation and educational activities with school children.
+Experienced with water quality monitoring, coordinating Waterwatch volunteers, Waterwatch data analysis, calibration of Waterwatch equipment, flora identification and propagation, community liaison, frog surveying, aquatic macroinvertebrate assessment, turtle nest protection and monitoring and educational activities with students.

 Experienced with report writing, frog monitoring, BioCondition monitoring and Index of Stream Condition assessment frog monitoring, gully monitoring and data entry.

-Debbie Seal -Administration, financial management, marketing.
-Coordinator of the Noosa Festival of Water, support for the Gerry Cook Hatchery, Gympie STEM Hub and Cooloola Nature and Valley Bees.
+Debbie Seal – Administration, Executive support, financial management, marketing.
+Support for the Mary River cod breeding program, Gympie STEM Hub, Cooloola Nature and Valley Bees.

 Current Projects